Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Possible experimental realization of QPV with commitment

-Given a choice of security parameter $k$, a probability to commit $p_\mathrm{commit}$ from the prover\footnote{Which would just be $\eta_V$, if the prover had perfect equipment.} and an achievable protocol frequency $\nu$, one can then estimate how long it takes to run the protocol with the security guarantee given in Corollary~\ref{cor:final_corollary_upperbound_adaptive}.
+Given a choice of security parameter $k$, a probability to commit $p_\mathrm{commit}(\eta_V, p_\mathrm{err})$ from the prover\footnote{Which would just be $\eta_V$ in a loss-only model and if the prover had perfect equipment.}, a loss rate $\eta_P$ in the prover lab, an achievable protocol frequency $\nu$, and a choice of sequential repetitions $r$, one can then estimate how long it takes to run the protocol with the security guarantee given in Corollary~\ref{cor:final_corollary_upperbound_adaptive}.